⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 To get to “Igneous Peak”, we drove from the Waterton townsite along the Akamina Parkway (Cameron Lake Road) for ~9 km until we reached the Lineham Falls trailhead.
 This was our starting point.

-We then hiked down the trail for ~2.3 km until we came to a very obvious drainage.
-Here is where we left the trail to follow the drainage all the way up to the east face of Mount Blakiston – a distance of ~2.7 km with an elevation gain of 570 m.
+We then hiked down the trail for ~2.9 km until we came to a very obvious drainage.
+Here is where we left the trail to follow the drainage all the way up to the southeast ridge of Piinaquiium / Ahkoinimahstakoo (Mount Blakiston) – a distance of ~2.7 km with an elevation gain of 570 m.
 We then traversed over to the connecting ridge and made the quick ~600 m hike (23 m elevation gain) to the summit of “Igneous Peak”.
 For reference, it was an 854 m elevation gain from our cars to the summit.

-After enjoying the views, we then traversed back to the east face of Blakiston, where we enjoyed some great scrambling until an immense limestone band blocked our progress at approximately 2570 m.
+After enjoying the views, we then traversed back to the southeast fridge of Blakiston, where we enjoyed some great scrambling until an immense limestone band blocked our progress at approximately 2570 m.
 We then began to circle the mountain, before deciding to descend using Kane’s ascent drainage.
 Once back on the Lineham Falls Trail, it was an easy ~3.6 km hike back to our cars.

 I’m not sure how things get named on Google Earth, but there it is on the lower left: Wrong Turn Ridge. 🤔